 - 2 cloves garlic, minced

 - 2 tsp Old Bay seafood seasoning, or more to taste

 - 2 Tbsp chopped fresh parsley leaves

-- Preheat a gas grill over medium-high heat to about 450 degrees.
+Preheat a gas grill over medium-high heat to about 425 degrees*.
 Cut 8 sheets of 12 by 14-inch Reynolds Wrap Heavy Duty Aluminum Foil.
 Use two sheets of foil per packet.
+Place potatoes on a plate and microwave on high power for 1 1/2 minutes, rotate and microwave 1 1/2 minutes longer.
+Once cool enough to handle cut into slices.
 Divide potatoes among each of the four double lined foil sheets (layering ingredients in center), followed by corn, sausage and shrimp.

 This post is sponsored by The Shrimp Council and Reynolds Wrap.
 All opinions are my own.
 Thanks for supporting the brands I love which help make this blog possible!